For Zoé Samudzi.

 This structuralism can be seen as a response to phenomenology, where knowledge is based upon the knower – the phenomena as it appears in the mind of an individual subject.
 For the structuralist, phenomenology is too arbitrary and insubstantial and thus rather than focus on individuals, a focus on language allows for more secure judgements to be made.

 But as the great Catherine Belsey points out, there is “the structuralist danger of collapsing all difference.”
-In the late 1950s and early 1960s there emerged a disparate group of academics (many of whom would reject the post structuralist label) who sought to question the attempt to base foundational knowledge on either phenomenology or language.
-In contrast to structuralism, which sought to understand knowledge, poststructuralism sought to analyse how knowledge was produced.
+In the late 1950s and early 1960s, there emerged a disparate group of academics (many of whom would reject the post-structuralist label) who sought to question the attempt to base foundational knowledge on either phenomenology or language.
+In contrast to structuralism, which sought to understand knowledge, poststructuralism sought to analyze how knowledge was produced.
 To do so, post-structuralism seeks to question the binary oppositions and hierarchies that underpin structuralist ideas – in the work of many, by most famously Derrida these hierarchical binaries of presence/absence or voice/text are de-constructed as Derrida shows that the apparently “dominant” idea is subservient to the weaker of the pair.
 The only way in which meaning can be understood is to unpick the multiplicity of knowledge systems which produce this seemingly fixed singular meaning.
-Furthermore, one of the most compelling post-structuralist criticisms of structuralist thought is that underlying structures are conditioned and informed by both culture and history, and of course, both of these are open to biases, misunderstandings and misinterpretations.
+Furthermore, one of the most compelling post-structuralist criticisms of structuralist thought is that underlying structures are conditioned and informed by both culture and history, and of course, both of these are open to biases, misunderstandings, and misinterpretations.
 To understand an object or a text then, it is necessary to examine both the object itself and the various systems of knowledge which produce it.

-To put this in a more practical and less abstract sense, there is an important tension that post-structuralist theories explore: firstly, consciousness is not simply the origin point of the language we speak, so much as the product of the meanings and images we learn and reproduce.
+To put this in a more practical and less abstract sense, there is an important tension that post-structuralist theories explore: Firstly, consciousness is not simply the origin point of the language we speak, so much as the product of the meanings and images we learn and reproduce.
 At the same time, communication changes ALL THE TIME and we can intervene in these meanings and the norms our culture takes for granted.

 In short then, perhaps the easiest way to understand this is to say that post-structuralism explores the tensions between ourselves and our language.
 Most of the time our language is or seems almost transparent.
 We “see through it” concerned with not what it is, but what it can do for us.
 However, language is essential – it is how we navigate the world, it’s how we survive and it’s how we define who and what we are.
 Even the basic things we need, like food and shelter are not things we encounter outside of language.
 One of the basic features of post-structuralism is that the differences by which we navigate the world are not givens but produced by the symbolizing systems we learn and interpret.
 We learn to communicate at such a young age that we assume language is something we see through to “real” things but importantly these things are not “real” but maybe completely imaginary.
 Perhaps we might say that ideas are the source of meaning but in reality, this operates the other way around.
 In short, ideas are the effects of the meanings we learn and (constantly) reproduce.
 Thus, here we see the challenge of post-structuralism to our conception of how we make ourselves “meaning animals” Meaning is, as already mentioned, historically situated too – post-structuralism often gets tied to post-modernity so it’s worth thinking about ‘the modern.’

 Modern history is perhaps the last 300 years.
 Modern language, around the last 5-600 years and modern art perhaps the last 80 years or so.
 The post-structuralist challenge to modern ideas is itself a product of the last few decades.
 A very “modern” idea in and of itself, right?
 Arguably then, “modern,” as a term, has no positive content, but is defined simply by difference.
 “Modern” is not “ancient” or “medieval” and so on.
 Even though “modern” seems to have no positive content, we seem to be able to use it, and know what we mean when we do.
-Saussure wrote that ‘in language there are only differences without positive terms’ and this becomes a key refrain of post-structuralist thinking explored in the work of thinkers such as Butler, Foucault, Derrida, Kristeva and many more.
-Living through postmodern neoliberal capital we must renegotiate the relationship between the subject, the world and language and it this renegotiation that poststructuralism seeks to undertake.
+Saussure wrote that ‘in language, there are only differences without positive terms’ and this becomes a key refrain of post-structuralist thinking explored in the work of thinkers such as Butler, Foucault, Derrida, Kristeva and many more.
+Living through postmodern neoliberal capital we must renegotiate the relationship between the subject, the world, and language and it this renegotiation that poststructuralism seeks to undertake.
 We change how we think of ourselves, for as Catherine Belsey puts it, poststructuralism reveals that ‘we are…creatures of difference.’